ChetanBargali/Stopwatch-FrontEnd-Skill-test-1/README.md

 Reset Button: On click of reset stop the watch (if already started) and set timer as 0 and also reset lap container.

 Lap Button: on click the lap button lap container visible and in container lap time visible in list.
+You can take unlimited tiome laps you want.